-- the normal message is "Attaching to Scanner" - then a file download, such as the default recipe file. - a message relating to the Ethernet card, make sure the coaxial cable is plugged in, and the controller IP address is correct. - out of memory, switching to low scan mode; there is insufficient memory to run the software.
-Contact FurnacePros for additional memory. - Incompatible gml file date/time; the source code has been changed, contact FurnacePros.
+- the normal message is "Attaching to Scanner" - then a file download, such as the default recipe file. - a message relating to the Ethernet card, make sure the coaxial cable is plugged in, and the controller IP address is correct. - Incompatible gml file date/time; the source code has been changed, reinstall original software or contact Factory.

 PLC: If you have communication, but it looks like some data is frozen, it may be a loss of communication between the PLC controller and the PLC modules.
-Check the PLC LCM4 controller module to be sure the LED's BATT, LINE AND STAT are green.
+Check the PLC SNAP-PAC controller module to be sure the LED's are good.
+See section on Blink Codes for the controller and brain.